Last Updated on July 20, 2025 by cscontents

 remote_server ansible_host=<IP of your remote machine> ansible_ssh_user=<ssh user of remote server> ansible_ssh_pass=<ssh password of your rempte machine>

-In the above inventory.txt file, we are using ‘remote_server’ as an alias to refer to the remote server, we can use any name here and the same name should be used in the ‘hosts’ section of playbook.
+In the above inventory.txt file, we are using ‘remote_server’ as an alias to refer to the remote server; we can use any name here, and the same name should be used in the ‘hosts’ section of the playbook.

 Playbook